-Torah starts with two words—Bereshit bara… Bereshit in Hebrew mean “in the beginning” and bara means “created.”
-What is interesting is that both words begin with the same letter Bet pronounced as “b”.
+The Torah starts with two words—Bereshit bara—“In the beginning, [God] created…” Bereshit in Hebrew means “in the beginning,” and bara means “created.”
+What is interesting is that both words begin with the same letter, bet, the equivalent of b.

-Another expression made of two words that describes the process of creation is Big Bang.
-And these two words also start with letter “b”.
-It could, of course, be a coincidence, but not according to Nahmanides (Rabbi Moses ben Naḥman Girondi know by his acronym as the Ramban, 1194–1270).
-Here is Nahmanides’ description of initial moments of the creation:
+Another two-word expression that describes the process of creation and each of whose two words also starts with the letter b is, of course, the Big Bang.
+This similarity could be a coincidence, but not according to Nachmanides (Rabbi Moses ben Naḥman Girondi, known by the Hebrew acronym Ramban, 1194–1270).
+Here is Nahmanides’s description of the initial moments of the creation:

 At the briefest instant following creation, all the matter of the universe was concentrated in a very small place, no larger than a grain of mustard. . . .
 From the initial concentration of this intangible substance in its minute location, the substance expanded, expanding the universe as it did so.
 As the expansion progressed, a change in the substance occurred.

 This unmistakably reads like the description of the Big Bang.
 Let us compare the above description with scientists’ various descriptions of the Big Bang:

 |Ramban’s Description of Creation||Description of the Big Bang|

 |“At the briefest instant following creation. . .”||At the briefest moment after the Big Bang|

 |“All the matter of the universe was concentrated in a very small place. . .”||All the matter of the universe was concentrated in a very small space, no larger than an infinitesimally small dot called the “primordial singularity.”|